- The Fiscal

 The economic impact of the coronavirus has been profound, but it has not been felt equally by all demographic groups.

-Much of the current labor market data are based on a survey that faces data collection challenges resulting from the pandemic, and which asked respondents about their employment during the second full week of July.
+Much of the current labor market data are based on a survey that faces data collection challenges resulting from the pandemic, and which asked respondents about their employment during the second week of November.
 As a result, those data only tell part of the story of how the coronavirus pandemic has affected the labor market.
 Nonetheless, the data available thus far provide a valuable look into where the labor market is heading, and who might need assistance moving forward.

 Image credit: Photo by Spencer Platt/Getty Images